 It was a historic move.
 On September 5, 1774, the First Continental Congress met on the first floor of Carpenters' Hall.
 John Adams reported that the site committee had taken "a View of the Room, and of the Chamber where is an excellent Library."
-In anticipation of the meeting the Library Company's Directors had ordered that "the Librarian furnish the Gentlemen who are to meet in Congress in this City with the use of such Books as they may have occasion for during their sitting taking a Receipt for them."
+In anticipation of the meeting the Library Company had ordered that "the Librarian furnish the Gentlemen who are to meet in Congress in this City with the use of such Books as they may have occasion for during their sitting taking a Receipt for them."
 The first day it met Congress recorded the credentials of the delegates.
 On the second day it formally expressed its thanks for the Library Company's courtesy.

 The offer of the use of the collections was renewed when the Second Continental Congress met the following spring, and again when the delegates to the Constitutional Convention met in 1787.
-In fact, for a quarter of a century-from 1774 until the national capital was established in Washington, D.C., in 1800-whenever Philadelphia was the seat of government the Library Company, long the most important book resource for colonial Philadelphians, served as the de facto Library of Congress.
-Unfortunately, no circulation records for the period exist, so we can never know which delegate or Congressman borrowed or consulted what work.
+In fact, for a quarter century, from 1774 until the national capital was established in Washington, D.C., in 1800, the Library Company, long the most important book resource for colonial Philadelphians, served as the de facto Library of Congress before there was one de jure.
+Unfortunately, no circulation records for the period exist, so we can never know which delegate or congressman borrowed or consulted what work.
 But virtually every significant work on political theory, history, law, and statecraft (and much else besides) could be found on the Library Company's shelves, as well as numerous tracts and polemical writings by American as well as European authors.
 And virtually all of those works that were influential in framing the minds of the Framers of the nation are still on the Library Company's shelves.
-It was said-although the records of neither Congress nor the Library Company contain any information to corroborate the story-that the colossal bust of Liberty made by Giuseppe Ceracchi, which stood behind United States, Continental Congress, Journal of the Proceedings of Congress.
-Philadelphia: William and Thomas Bradford, 1774.
-Gift of Owen Biddle, 1779.
+It was said, although the records of neither Congress nor the Library Company contain any information to corroborate the story, that the colossal bust of Liberty made by Giuseppe Ceracchi, which stood behind the chair of the Speaker of the House in the late 1790s, was given to the Library Company as a token of thanks when the government left the city.